Harshith404/Online-Food-Ordering-System/README.md

-# 🍽️ Online Food Ordering System — Full Project Description
+#Online Food Ordering System — Full Project Description

 > **DBMS Mini Project** | Frontend: React.js | Backend: Firebase

 ---

-## 📌 Project Overview
+##Project Overview

 The **Online Food Ordering System** is a full-stack web application that allows customers to browse restaurants, view menus, place orders, and track delivery status in real-time.
 The system supports multiple user roles — **Customer**, **Restaurant Admin**, and **Delivery Agent** — each with a dedicated interface.